Kymorphia/gi-d/README.md

 There are several commands which modify the behavior of binding generation.
 These are described in more detail below:
  * **generate** - This command is used to indicate if init methods and/or binding functions should be automatically generated.
    By default class/structure definition files do not automatically generate methods.
-   This command can be used to instruct gi-d to generate init methods `//! generate init` or bind other instance/class methods `//! generate funcs`.
+   This command can be used to instruct gi-d to generate init methods `//!generate init` or bind other instance/class methods `//!generate funcs`.
  * **import** - Add a D import to the list of imports for the current class/structure.
  * **info** - Used for defining values in dub.json package files.
 It takes a name, which is one of: name, description, copyright, authors, or license.
    The second parameter is the value to assign.
 The **authors** info value can be assigned multiple times, to be used when there are multiple authors.